dasarpai/old.dasarpai.github.io/_dsblog/2023-11-08-Journey-from-Masters-to-Phd.md

 I am extremely enthusiastic about utilizing AI technology to address issues related to Indian languages.
 This is precisely why I chose to base my MS thesis on the topic of "Sarcasm Detection in Hinglish Language (SDHL)."
 However, during this period, the NLP landscape experienced rapid changes due to the emergence of Transformer technologies and Large Language Models (LLM).
 Despite having numerous intriguing projects in mind that revolved around Indian culture and languages, I faced challenges such as time constraints, funding constraints, and the maturity of the technology.
 Consequently, I became fascinated by the Question-Answer task in NLP and decided to focus on applying it to Indian historical books.
 Thus, I embarked on my journey by selecting "The Mahabharat" as the book of interest.
 My Ph.D. thesis was "AI-Powered Historical Book Question Answering".

-I confess following on this journey.
-And suggest anyone who wants to embark on this journey be ready for all this at least if not more.
+I confess following on this journey, and suggest anyone who wants to embark on this journey be ready for all this at least if not more.
 If you feel better than what I am writing below then you can consider yourself lucky enough.

 - It was a completely lonely journey, nobody will be with you on this journey.